AndrewMSchell/Pandas-Challenge/README.md

 Scores by School Type

 Repeat the above breakdown, but this time group schools based on school type (Charter vs. District).

+# Fun project!
+I think some of my labeling isn't entirely correct, but overall I feel confident that I completed this competently.